-Cleaning the Cosori Air Fryer is straightforward.
+Cleaning the Cosori Air Fryer is straightforward – a big plus in the air fryer vs deep fryer debate.
 The exterior wipes clean and the basket and drawer can both be washed in the dishwasher.

 Both items are quite large so I did find them a bit hard to fit into my dishwasher, but it was easy enough to wash them by hand thanks to the non-stick exterior of the fryer basket and the drawer interior.

 Which Cosori air fryer should you buy?

 Cosori sells a variety of air fryers, and we've been able to review a range of them to directly compare between models.
 This review is of the Cosori Air Fryer Max XL, or the Cosori XXL in the UK.
 We have also tried the Cosori L501 Air Fryer, which is the latest iteration from Cosori and has a few design differences worth considering.